Domino's: International expansion

 On May 12, 1983, Domino's opened its first international store, in Winnipeg, Manitoba, Canada.
-That same year, Domino's opened its 1000th store, its first in Vancouver, Washington.
+That same year, Domino's opened its 1,000th store, at 8086 E. Mill Plain Blvd. in Vancouver, Washington.
 In 1985, the chain opened their first store in the United Kingdom in Luton.
 Also, in 1985 Domino's opened their first store in Tokyo, Japan.
 In 1993, they became the second American franchise to open in the Dominican Republic and the first one to open in Haiti, under the direction of entrepreneur Luis de Jesús Rodríguez.
 By 1995, Domino's had expanded to 1,000 international locations.
 In 1997, Domino's opened its 1,500th international location, opening seven stores in one day across five continents.
 By 2014, the company had grown to 6,000 international locations and was planning to expand to pizza's birthplace, Italy; this was achieved on October 5, 2015, in Milan, with their first Italian location.
 CEO Patrick Doyle, in May 2014, said the company would concentrate on its delivery model there.
-Faced tough competition from local restaurants and falling behind on its debt obligations, Domino's exited the country in 2022.
+After having faced tough competition from local restaurants and falling behind on its debt obligations, Domino's exited the country in 2022.

-In 1995, Domino's Pizza entered China through the Pizza Vest Fast Food Group, which also owned the rights to operate Domino's Pizza in 11 Southeast Asian countries.
+In 1995, Domino's Pizza entered China through the Pizza Vest Fast Food Group, which also owned the rights to operate Domino's Pizza in eleven Southeast Asian countries.

 In February 2016, Domino's opened its 1,000th store in India.
 Outside the United States, India has the largest number of Domino's outlets in the world.